sandeep983/linkedin-request-sender/README.md

     Python 3.10
     Selenium
     Google Chrome Browser
-    Chromedrier - Exe file is available in this repo
+    Chromedriver - Exe file is available in this repo

 How to use?